m-lab/prometheus-support/config/local/grafana/README.md

 cd $HOME/src/github.com/m-lab/prometheus-support/config/local/grafana
 ```

-The first time we run the docker image we will create a persistent volume where
+The first time we run the docker image, docker creates a persistent volume
+(transparently saved within the docker root directory, i.e. /var/lib/docker by
-the grafana.db and other settings are saved across runs.
-The first start up will
+default) where the grafana.db and other settings are saved across runs.
+The
-take about two minutes.
-Just wait for the server to start and then Ctrl-C to
+first start up will take about two minutes.
+Just wait for the server to start
-exit.
+and then Ctrl-C to exit.

 ```
 docker run -it -p 3000:3000 -v /var/lib/grafana --name grafana-storage \